light bulb

 Once you file your paperwork, be prepared to wait.
 Appeals to BVA can take a year or even longer, depending on whether you choose to request a hearing with a veterans law judge or not, can take 18 months, and the VA is routinely understaffed.
 HLR requests can take 6-12 months before a decision is made.
 In either case, be prepared to wait.

-An attorney will do their best to expedite the process, but there’s little that can be done aside from providing the pertinent information needed to make a decision on your case, and ensuring VA is aware of any special circumstances that would allow your case to be moved to the front of the line, such as homelessness, advanced age, a terminal illness, or severe financial hardship.
+An attorney will do their best to expedite the process, but there’s little that can be done aside from providing the pertinent information needed to make a decision on your case.
+This includes notifying the VA of special circumstances that would move you to the front of the line.
+For example, homelessness, advanced age, a terminal illness, or severe financial hardship can boost your spot.

 What Happens Next if My VA Claim Was Denied?